djt3/tuitube/README.md

 ## How to change subscriptions manually:
 The file is at "~/.config/tuitube_subs", add as "{channel id / name}" from the channel url, with one per line.

-If your mpv can't play web links, check the comments in config.h (note, requires youtube-dl).

 ![Screenshot](https://github.com/djt3/tuitube/blob/master/tuitube.png?raw=true)